starksm64/DevNation2014/README.md

 * The java:global/NSPDomain binding provides the domain name on the NSP server for the sensors.
 * The java:global/NSPURL provides the base URL for the NSP REST interface
 * The java:global/NotificationCallbackURL binding provides the URL for the NspNotificationService REST endpoint.
+You will need to change the responsehost:port value to the ipaddress and port where you are running the Wildfly server.

+## Building the Project
+To build the project and bring up the NSPViewer application running under Wildfly, perform the following steps:
+1. git clone https://github.com/starksm64/DevNation2014.git to create the DevNation2014 repository
+2. cd DevNation2014
+3. Build the project by running mvn install
+4. Run the application by running mvn wildfly:run